tianocore-docs/edk2-PythonDevelopmentProcessSpecification/environment_setup_and_example/README.md

 <!--- @file
-  README.md for Environment setup and example for Python Development Process and Coding Specification
+  README.md for Environment setup and example for EDK II Python Development Process and Coding Specification

   Copyright (c) 2020, Intel Corporation.
 All rights reserved.<BR>